Ariad Partners

 7. Paid Search and Paid Social Data

-Paid search tells you which keyword intent converts, not just which keywords get clicks.
+What to look for: Paid search data tells you which keyword intent converts, not just which keywords get clicks.
+A keyword with a lower click-through rate but a higher conversion rate is more valuable than the reverse.
 Paid social tells you which audience segments and creative angles resonate with people who actually take action.
-That information feeds your organic content strategy, your landing page copy, and your email sequences.
-Think of paid as a fast feedback loop for hypotheses; you can then test and scale through inbound.
+Pay attention to which landing pages produce the lowest cost per lead, because that information directly informs your organic content investment.

 8. Third-Party Review and Citation Data